Tracheitis, Bacterial

 - Standard precautions, with scrupulous attention to handwashing

-- Vaccination against viruses that may predispose to bacterial tracheitis
+- Age-appropriate Centers for Disease Control and Prevention (CDC) scheduled pediatric immunization against H. influenzae and viruses that may predispose to bacterial tracheitis

 Commonly Associated Conditions

-- Consider anatomic abnormalities and foreign bodies as well as recent pharyngeal or laryngeal surgery.
+- Consider anatomic abnormalities, foreign bodies, as well as recent pharyngeal or laryngeal surgery.

 - Predisposing: Down syndrome, immunodeficiency, subglottic hemangioma, tracheoesophageal fistula repair, tracheobronchomalacia